Nadim77389/Nuvalence/README.md

 # Nadim's Notes:
-> I realized this needed to be submitted about half way in as initially I was under the impression this would be just demonstrated.
+> I realized this needed to be submitted about half way in my work, as initially I was under the impression this would be just demonstrated.
 With this lack of information, I created this as an API to more easily pass in examples of rectangles.
 Maven is compatible with Linux so I am hoping this counts as "must run on Linux."
+I also would have gradually checked in my changes instead of a giant initial commit.
+Apologies!

 > I have attached an excel spreadsheet to better visually understand the coordinates and potential rectangles.